-- (a) A dispatch instruction to produce, consume, reduce or transfer active power includes: - (i) for a scheduled generating unit, a semi-scheduled generating unit, a scheduled network service, a scheduled load or a wholesale demand response unit, a Dispatch Target; and - (ii) for a semi-scheduled generating unit, a semi-dispatch cap flag.

-- (b) Dispatch Targets for all scheduled generating units, semi-scheduled generating units, scheduled network services, scheduled loads and wholesale demand response units are determined by NEMDE after co-optimising the energy market with the FCAS markets. - (c) A dispatch instruction will also include a Dispatch Mode for units with a bid dispatch inflexibility profile.
-The Dispatch Mode is a number which indicates the required target mode of the unit at the end of the trading interval based on the unit's progression through its bid dispatch inflexibility profile. - (i) For generating units, the Dispatch Mode represents a commitment dispatch instruction to start, synchronise and follow their dispatch inflexibility profile. - (ii) For scheduled loads and wholesale demand response units, the Dispatch Mode represents a commitment dispatch instruction to prepare for and follow their dispatch inflexibility profile.
+- (a) A dispatch instruction to produce, consume, reduce or transfer active power includes: - (i) for a scheduled generating unit, a semi-scheduled generating unit, a scheduled network service, a scheduled load or a wholesale demand response unit, a Dispatch Target; - (ii) for a semi-scheduled generating unit not in an Aggregate, a semi-dispatch cap flag; and - (iii) for each scheduled generating unit, semi-scheduled generating unit or scheduled load in an Aggregate, a conformance flag. - (b) Dispatch Targets for all scheduled generating units, semi-scheduled generating units, scheduled network services, scheduled loads and wholesale demand response units are determined by NEMDE after co-optimising the energy market with the FCAS markets. - (c) A dispatch instruction will also include a Dispatch Mode for units with a bid dispatch inflexibility profile.
+The Dispatch Mode is a number which indicates the required target mode of the unit at the end of the trading interval based on the unit's progression through its bid dispatch inflexibility profile. - (i) For generating units, the Dispatch Mode represents a commitment dispatch instruction to start, synchronise and follow their dispatch inflexibility profile. - (ii) For scheduled loads and wholesale demand response units, the Dispatch Mode represents a commitment dispatch instruction to prepare for and follow their dispatch inflexibility profile. - (d) Units in an Aggregate with a bid dispatch inflexibility profile can commit and follow dispatch instructions in aggregate when the Dispatch Mode of the units indicates that the units are in normal operation (i.e. after synchronisiation, ramping up to the minimum loading level and spending minimum time required at or above the minimum loading level).
+The relevant Registered Participant must ensure that its latest dispatch offer reflects the actual intentions for the relevant inflexible unit(s).